 11. Azacitidine Injection Description

 The empirical formula is C8H12N4O5.
-The molecular weight is 244.20.
-Azacitidine is a white to off- white powder.
+The molecular weight is 244.
+Azacitidine is a white to off-white solid.
 Azacitidine was found to be insoluble in acetone, ethanol, and methyl ethyl ketone; slightly soluble in ethanol/water (50/50), propylene glycol, and polyethylene glycol; sparingly soluble in water, water saturated octanol, 5% dextrose in water, N-methyl-2-pyrrolidone, normal saline and 5% Tween 80 in water; and soluble in dimethylsulfoxide (DMSO).

 12. Azacitidine Injection - Clinical Pharmacology

 12.1 Mechanism of Action

-Azacitidine for injection is a pyrimidine nucleoside analog of cytidine.
-Azacitidine for injection is believed to exert its antineoplastic effects by causing hypomethylation of DNA and direct cytotoxicity on abnormal hematopoietic cells in the bone marrow.
+Azacitidine is a pyrimidine nucleoside analog of cytidine.
+Azacitidine is believed to exert its antineoplastic effects by causing hypomethylation of DNA and direct cytotoxicity on abnormal hematopoietic cells in the bone marrow.
 The concentration of azacitidine required for maximum inhibition of DNA methylation in vitro does not cause major suppression of DNA synthesis.
 Hypomethylation may restore normal function to genes that are critical for differentiation and proliferation.
 The cytotoxic effects of azacitidine cause the death of rapidly dividing cells, including cancer cells that are no longer responsive to normal growth control mechanisms.
 Non-proliferating cells are relatively insensitive to azacitidine.

 The bioavailability of subcutaneous azacitidine relative to intravenous azacitidine is approximately 89%, based on area under the curve.
 Mean volume of distribution following intravenous dosing is 76 ± 26 L. Mean apparent subcutaneous clearance is 167 ± 49 L/hour and mean half-life after subcutaneous administration is 41 ± 8 minutes.
 The AUC and Cmax of subcutaneous administration of azacitidine in 21 patients with cancer were approximately dose proportional within the 25 to 100 mg/m2 dose range.
 Multiple dosing at the recommended dose-regimen does not result in drug accumulation with intravenous or subcutaneous administration.